 - Experimental – stick to sides

 - Restore all settings to their defaults

 The developer provides a Respring button at the bottom of the preference pane to help you save any changes you make.

 It’s worth noting that users can save the layouts they create for use in their favorite interfaces.
 The developer is also working on a feature that will enable alignment options, helping to make the placement a bit less chaotic in the future.

 One of our favorite parts about Bubble Apps is that you can create a Siri shortcut bubble for fast-tap access to Siri.
 This will appear as a Siri icon next to all your app shortcuts.

-Those interested in trying Bubble Apps can purchase the tweak for $1.50 from the Packix repository via their favorite package manager.
-The tweak supports jailbroken iOS 11, 12, and 13 devices.
+Those interested in trying Bubble Apps can purchase the tweak for $1.49 from the Havoc repository via their favorite package manager.
+The tweak supports jailbroken iOS 11, 12, 13, and 14 devices.